-Emily Sarsfield has recently signed up to host our girls only ski retreat so we thought we had better find out more about her.
+Winter Olympian Emily Sarsfield is the host of our girls only ski retreat so we thought we had better find out more about her.

 At 3 years of age, during the annual family ski holiday Emily got her first taste of the sport that would consume her life.
 Over the years her interest in the sport grew and she soon started to attend the Ravens Ski Club Wednesday night racing training session at the dry slope in Sunderland.
 By the age of 13 Emily was competing for the English alpine squad and in 2005 she swapped alpine for the emerging sport of Ski Cross.

 Ski Cross became a part of the FIS world cup in 2004 and was introduced to a bigger audience during the 2010 Winter Olympics where is became one of the highlights of the games.
 In an interview Emily describes ski cross as “The ultimate downhill race with four people racing head to head over a course full of obstacles.
 The jumps give it that extra wow factor and you never know what is going to happen with all sorts of spills and thrills!!”

 Ski Cross has a brutal reputation so you would probably expect some injuries and you would be right.
 While competing in 2009 Sarsfield snapped the ligaments in her knee and fractured her tibia and femur, despite this she was back competing in 2010.
 4 years later her knee needed further surgery as the original injury had worn away the cartilage.
 After the operation Emily allowed the knee to heal and was back competing by the beginning of 2016.